Cheap Thrills for the

 The fact that it was a political assassination, and that Whelan may have been a patsy gets into that familiar but slippery ground of conspiracies.
 For most people who now rent one of its converted cells (video), this and other interesting facts about the Gaol and Canadian history are irrelevant, of course.
 But some insist that his ghost still walks through those walls.

 If you just thought that Little Jimmy would love that, you’re already catching up with the spirit; after all, ghost stories don’t cost anything and make up for the lack of cable TV and shower in some rooms.
 We’re sure you’d enjoy visiting the upper floor, where the death row used to be.
-You’ll feel so glad that you’ve never done anything to deserve to be locked up in there.
+Feel so glad that you’ve never done anything to deserve to be locked up in there.

 HIDE FROM THE ‘MIGRA’